Microbiology Graduate Major (MA, MS, PhD)

-The Department of Microbiology offers graduate programs leading to the Master of Science, Master of Arts, and Doctor of Philosophy degrees.
-Major fields of study are diverse and include basic and applied aspects of virology and bacteriology; immunology and pathogenic microbiology; environmental and applied microbiology, and microbial evolution.
-Students may minor in a variety of related disciplines in the life sciences, such as molecular and cellular biology and biochemistry.
-Integrated minors are often selected in order to allow students to develop a program that best serves their needs.
+The Department of Microbiology offers graduate programs leading to the Master of Science (thesis and non-thesis), and Doctor of Philosophy degrees.
+Major fields of study are diverse and include basic and applied aspects of virology and bacteriology; pathogenic microbiology; environmental and applied microbiology, bioinformatics and microbial evolution.
+Students may minor in a variety of related disciplines in the life sciences, biological data sciences and biochemistry.

-The principal objectives of the thesis-based M.S. and Ph.D. programs in Microbiology are the completion of a comprehensive research project and preparation of a thesis.
-Student programs and research projects are developed with the major professor and are subject to approval by a committee of graduate faculty members.
+The principal objectives of the thesis-based M.S. and Ph.D. programs in Microbiology are the completion of a comprehensive research project and preparation of a thesis document.
+Coursework and research projects are developed with the major professor and are subject to approval by a committee of graduate faculty members.
 Microbiology research facilities are excellent and well-equipped.
 A non-thesis M.S. engages students through classroom and laboratory courses.

-For more information, write to Jerri Bartholomew, Professor, Department of Microbiology, 220 Nash Hall, OSU, Corvallis OR 97331-3804 or email: email@example.com.
+For more information, contact Jerri Bartholomew, Professor, Department of Microbiology, 226 Nash Hall, OSU, Corvallis OR 97331-3804 or email: firstname.lastname@example.org.

 Students in the Microbiology Graduate Program are required to take the following core sequence of courses during their first year of enrollment in the program: